Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Priest Of Osybus (VRGR).md

     \ combatant's turn."
   "name": "Tattoo of Osybus"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The priest attacks twice."
+- "desc": "The priest attacks twice."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d4 + 2|avg (2d4 + 2) piercing damage, and if the target is a\
+    \ Hit: 7 (dice: 2d4 + 2|avg (2d4 + 2)) piercing damage, and if the target\
-    \ creature, it is [[5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]] until\
+    \ is a creature, it is [[\5.
+Mechanics\Rules\Conditions.md#paralyzed|paralyzed]]\
-    \ the start of the priest's next turn.
-If this damage reduces a Medium or smaller\
+    \ until the start of the priest's next turn.
+If this damage reduces a Medium or\
-    \ creature to 0 hit points, the creature dies, and its soul is trapped in the\
+    \ smaller creature to 0 hit points, the creature dies, and its soul is trapped\
-    \ priest's body, manifesting as a shadowy Soul Tattoo on the priest.
-The soul\
+    \ in the priest's body, manifesting as a shadowy Soul Tattoo on the priest.
+The\
-    \ is freed if the priest dies."
+    \ soul is freed if the priest dies."
   "name": "Soul Blade"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Ranged Spell Attack: dice: d20+7 (+7 to hit), range 120 ft., one target.\
+- "desc": "Ranged Spell Attack: dice: d20+7 (+7 to hit), range 120 ft., one target.\
-    \ Hit: dice: 3d8 + 4|avg (3d8 + 4) necrotic damage, and the target can't regain\
+    \ Hit: 17 (dice: 3d8 + 4|avg (3d8 + 4)) necrotic damage, and the target\
-    \ hit points until the start of the priest's next turn."
+    \ can't regain hit points until the start of the priest's next turn."
   "name": "Necrotic Bolt"
 "bonus_actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The priest touches one of the Soul Tattoos on its body.
+- "desc": "The priest touches one of the Soul Tattoos on its body.
 The tattoo vanishes\
     \ as the trapped soul manifests as a shadowy creature that appears in an unoccupied\
     \ space the priest can see within 30 feet of it.
 The creature has the size and\
     \ silhouette of its original body, but it otherwise uses the stat block of a shadow.\n\